vincentsmh/bash_db/README.md

 Bash Database
 =============

 This is a simulated database management tool for bash.
-All table are stored in files as string.
+All tables are stored in files.
+This is now suitable for small scale database management only.

 Quick Start
 ===========

+Clone this project and save `bash_db` along with your project.
+Then `source` it.

 ```bash
 #!/bin/bash